 Fern Thomas is President of Cornerstone Capital Group.
 She oversees the design, enhancement, implementation, reporting, and oversight of the firm’s financials, operations, human resources, technology and compliance.
 Previously, she served on the firm’s Global Advisory Council.
 Prior to joining Cornerstone, Fern was the CFO at New York Restoration Project, where she oversaw all fiscal and fiduciary responsibilities and was the primary financial advisor to the Executive Director and Board of Directors.
 From 2007 to 2012, Fern served as Senior Vice President and CFO at Christie’s.
 Prior to Christie’s, Fern held various finance roles at Interpublic Group and CMS Energy, and worked for the professional services firm PricewaterhouseCoopers for more than 10 years.
 Ms. Thomas also serves as Board Member and Treasurer of New Yorkers for Parks; is a former Board Member and Membership Chair for the New York City Chapter of Financial Executives International).
 Fern is a CPA and holds an MBA from Rutgers University.

-Erika Karp founded Cornerstone Capital Group to bring the disciplines of finance and economics together in pursuit of a more regenerative and inclusive form of capitalism.
+Erika Karp founded Cornerstone Capital Group to bring the disciplines of finance, economics and sustainability to bear in pursuit of a more regenerative and inclusive form of capitalism.
 Over the course of her 25-plus years on Wall Street, Erika developed a deep belief in environmental, social and governance (ESG) analysis as a critical input to investment decision-making.

 Prior to launching Cornerstone, Erika was Managing Director and Head of Global Sector Research at UBS Investment Bank.
 She chaired the Global Investment Review Committee, served on the UBS Securities Research Executive Committee, and served on the Environmental and Human Rights Committee of the UBS Group Executive Board.